adjust/android_sdk/README.md

     AdjustIo.trackEvent("abc123");

 You can also register a callback URL for that event and we will send a request to that URL whenever the event happens.
 Additianally you can put some key-value-pairs in a Map and pass it to the trackEvent method.
 In that case we will forward these named parameters to your callback URL.
-Suppose you registered the URL `http://www.adeven.com/callback` for your event and call the following lines:
+Suppose you registered the URL `http://www.adeven.com/callback` for your event and execute the following lines:

     Map<String, String> parameters = new HashMap<String, String>();
     parameters.put("key", "value");